Panther tank: Western Front – France

 At the time of the invasion of Normandy in June 1944, there were initially only two Panther-equipped Panzer regiments in the Western Front, with a total of 156 Panthers between them.
 From June through August 1944, an additional seven Panther regiments were sent into France, reaching a maximum strength of 432 in a status report dated 30 July 1944.

 The majority of the German tank forces in Normandy — six and a half divisions — were drawn into fighting the Anglo-Canadian forces of the 21st Army Group around the town of Caen.
 The numerous operations undertaken to secure the town became collectively known as the Battle of Caen.
 While there were areas of heavy wooded bocage around Caen, most of the terrain was open fields which allowed the Panther to engage the attacking enemy armour at long range — its combination of superior armour and firepower allowed it to engage at distances from which the Shermans could not respond.
-Conversely, by the time of the Normandy Campaign, British divisional anti-tank regiments were well equipped with the excellent 17-pounder gun, and some U.S.-supplied M10 tank destroyers had their 3-inch gun replaced with the 17pdr (giving the 17pdr SP Achilles), making it equally as perilous for Panthers to attack across these same fields.
+Conversely, by the time of the Normandy Campaign, British divisional anti-tank regiments were well equipped with the excellent 17-pounder gun, and some U.S.-supplied M10 tank destroyers had their 3-inch gun replaced with the 17pdr (giving the 17pdr SP Achilles), making it equally perilous for Panthers to attack across these same fields.
 The British had begun converting regular M4 Shermans to carry the 17-pounder gun (nicknamed Firefly) prior to the D-Day landings.
 While limited numbers meant that during Normandy usually not more than one Sherman in each troop of four tanks was a Firefly variant, the lethality of the gun against German armour made them priority targets for German gunners.

 In the meantime, U.S. forces, facing one and a half German panzer divisions, mainly the Panzer Lehr Division, struggled in the heavy, low-lying bocage terrain west of Caen.
 Like the Sherman, the Panther struggled in the bocage country of Normandy, and was vulnerable to side and close-in attacks in the built-up areas of cities and small towns.
 The commander of the Panzer Lehr Division, Gen. Fritz Bayerlein, reported on the difficulties experienced by the Panther tank in the fighting in Normandy:

 While the PzKpfw IV could still be used to advantage, the PzKpfw V [Panther] proved ill adapted to the terrain.
 The Sherman because of its maneuverability and height was good ... [the Panther was] poorly suited for hedgerow terrain because of its width.
 Long gun barrel and width of tank reduce maneuverability in village and forest fighting.
 It is very front-heavy and therefore quickly wears out the front final drives, made of low-grade steel.
 High silhouette.
 Very sensitive power-train requiring well-trained drivers.
 Weak side armor; tank top vulnerable to fighter-bombers.
 Fuel lines of porous material that allow gasoline fumes to escape into the tank interior causing a grave fire hazard.
 Absence of vision slits makes defense against close attack impossible.